Skip to main content

 What’s the Difference Between a Profile and a Sub-Profile?

-In Shopfront, your Profile is the umbrella identity of your organisation.
-Sub-Profiles represent distinct brands, titles, or publishing sites within that business — each with its own identity and data.
+In Shopfront, a Profile is the umbrella identity for your organisation.
+Sub-Profiles represent individual brands, titles, or publishing sites within that business; each with its own identity and data.

 Profile Type